This post has two parts:

 Tracking

-I used a simple to-do list on Notion to track my applications.
-I kept updating a single Notion page because having an incomplete database bothers me more than having a basic system.
-Tracking was necessary because some companies, especially those using Greenhouse or other platforms that aren't properly configured, allow reapplications to positions that previously rejected you.
-Even a simple to-do list of links can help prevent this.
-When applying, I'd screenshot the job requirements and important details to prep for initial conversations.
-This helped me understand what each company focused on during interviews.
-My tracking system was straightforward - just a to-do list with four columns: Applied/In Process, Waiting, and Rejected/Offered.
-I only added interviews to my calendar once they were scheduled.
+I tracked my applications using a simple to-do list in Notion rather than a full database, as I find incomplete databases more bothersome than a basic system.
+This tracking was crucial because some application platforms, particularly Greenhouse, sometimes allow reapplications to positions that previously rejected you when not configured properly.
+Even a basic list of links helps prevent such mistakes.
+For each application, I took screenshots of job requirements and key details to prepare for initial conversations, which helped me understand each company's interview focus.
+My tracking system was straightforward—a to-do list with four columns: Applied/In Process, Waiting, and Rejected/Offered.
+To keep things manageable, I only added interviews to my calendar after they were officially scheduled.

 Application Questions